(www.improvingmedicalstatistics.com)

 Eric Roehm, M.D., F.A.C.C.

-Dr. Roehm has retired from private practice as of 2007.He currently is involved in multiple nonprofit projects in the medical field.
-This includes a focus on the proper application of statistics in the medical literature, developing patient education materials for patients with hypertension, and serving at a medical clinic in Austin, Texas which treats the medically indigent.
+Dr. Roehm has a long standing interest and focus on the proper interpretation of medical trials and medical studies and created this web site in 2005.
+Dr. Roehm retired from private practice as of 2007 .He currently is involved in multiple nonprofit projects in the medical field.
+This includes the proper application of statistics in the medical literature, developing patient education materials for patients with hypertension, and serving at a medical clinic in Austin, Texas which treats the medically indigent.

-The opinions voiced on this web site are those of the author, unless specified otherwise.
+The opinions voiced on this web site are those of the author, unless specified otherwise

 Disclosure: